ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 This setting is useful for replicated tables with a sampling key.
 A query may be processed faster if it is executed on several servers in parallel.
 But the query performance may degrade in the following cases:

-- The position of the sampling key in the partitioning key doesn't allow efficient range scans.
+- The position of the sampling key in the partitioning key does not allow efficient range scans.
 - Adding a sampling key to the table makes filtering by other columns less efficient.
 - The sampling key is an expression that is expensive to calculate.
 - The cluster latency distribution has a long tail, so that querying more servers increases the query overall latency.